mehta-a/UdacityDataAnalystNanoDegree/P8 - Data_Analyst_Interview/README.md

 Both overfitting and underfitting lead to poor predictions on new (test) data sets.

+In order to balance overfitting, we can do the following:

+1. We can use a simpler model (tune with fewer parameters and avoid adding those which contribute little to the results).

+2. Another method could be using techniques like cross validation, i.e. splitting the data into 60-40 or 80-20 ratio and running sample trials and then validate the results, or

+3. Use regularization method where your penalize certain sources of overfitting for example LASSO regularization, where you penalize your model if the sum of the norms of the slopes get too high.

 ##### 6. Future Plan
 > Q6: If you were to start your data analyst position today, what would be your goals a year from now?